Q4OS

 Q4OS is a light-weight Linux distribution based on Debian, targeted as a replacement for operating systems that are no longer supported on outdated hardware.
 The distribution is known for an addon called XPQ4, which adds themes intended to replicate the look and feel of Windows 2000, XP, 7, 8 and 10.

 History

 Development of Q4OS began in 8 April 2014 to coincide with Windows XP's end of extended support in the same year.

 LXQt Desktop Environment was included from April 2014 to June 2015.

 In 2018 TDE (Trinity Desktop Environment) was included.

 In 2019, version 3.8 was released which was based on Debian Buster.

-The original KDE based version has been discontinued since around 2018.

 As of April 2020, the core developers of Q4OS, initially starting the project in Germany, are now operating in Prague, Czech Republic.